rsergio07/GCP-SRE-Hands-ON-Training/README.md

 ## Introduction

 This course teaches Kubernetes through the comprehensive lens of **Site Reliability Engineering (SRE)**, using Google Cloud Platform and cloud-based development environments to build production-ready systems.
-Students develop a complete understanding of modern operational practices while constructing a **enterprise-grade monitoring and deployment platform** that demonstrates industry-standard reliability engineering principles.
+Students develop a complete understanding of modern operational practices while constructing an **enterprise-grade monitoring and deployment platform** that demonstrates industry-standard reliability engineering principles.

 ### What You'll Build: A Complete SRE Platform